-a) All existing electric power facilities and the development of any new electric power facilities that operate at 50 kilovolts and above, or facilities that transform from above 50 kilovolts to less than 50 kilovolts, including all works as defined in the Power Corporation Act, (such as transmission lines, transformer stations and distributing stations) shall be permitted in any land use designation without an amendment to this Plan provided that such development has been approved as applicable under the provisions of the Environmental Assessment Act and its regulations; the Green Energy And Green Economy Act and its regulations and a Renewable Energy Approval under O.Reg 359/09 of the Environmental Protection Act, and any other relevant statutes and regulations.
+- a) All existing electric power facilities and the development of any new electric power facilities that operate at 50 kilovolts and above, or facilities that transform from above 50 kilovolts to less than 50 kilovolts, including all works as defined in the Power Corporation Act, (such as transmission lines, transformer stations and distributing stations) shall be permitted in any land use designation without an amendment to this Plan provided that such development has been approved as applicable under the provisions of the Environmental Assessment Act and its regulations; and a Renewable Energy Approval under O.Reg 359/09 of the Environmental Protection Act, and any other relevant statutes and regulations.
 Hydro One and E.L.K. shall be required to consult with the Town regarding the location of any and all new facilities including new transformer stations.
-However any use of lands, buildings or structures by Hydro One and/or E.L.K. that are subject to approval under the provisions of the Environmental Assessment Act and its regulations; the Green Energy and Green Economy Act and its regulations and a Renewable Energy Approval under O.Reg.
-359/09 of the Environmental Protection Act, and any other relevant statutes and regulations shall be exempt from the policies of this Plan and the provisions of the Town's Zoning By-law.

-- b) Other electric power facilities, including buildings and facilities not used directly for the generation and supply of electric power, shall comply with the policies of this Plan and the provisions of the implementing Zoning By-law. - c) The above policies, however, do not preclude the Town's right to participate in discussions on the location criteria of new electric power facilities.
+However any use of lands, buildings or structures by Hydro One and/or E.L.K. that are subject to approval under the provisions of the Environmental Assessment Act and its regulations; and a Renewable Energy Approval under O.Reg.
+359/09 of the Environmental Protection Act, and any other relevant statutes and regulations shall be exempt from the policies of this Plan and the provisions of the Town's Zoning By-law. - b) Other electric power facilities, including buildings and facilities not used directly for the generation and supply of electric power, shall comply with the policies of this Plan and the provisions of the implementing Zoning By-law. - c) The above policies, however, do not preclude the Town's right to participate in discussions on the location criteria of new electric power facilities.
 Wherever practicable, single footing narrow base tower construction and existing rights-of-way should be used for new hydro transmission lines.
-Secondary land uses may be permitted on Hydro One and/or E.L.K. lands where deemed by Council to be compatible with adjacent land uses and by agreement with Hydro One and/or E.L.K. - d) The Town has adequate service to provide hydro to most new residential, agricultural, commercial, employment, or institutional development areas.
+Secondary land uses may be permitted on Hydro One and/or E.L.K. lands where deemed by Council to be compatible with adjacent land uses and by agreement with Hydro One and/or E.L.K.

+d) The Town has adequate service to provide hydro to most new residential, agricultural, commercial, employment, or institutional development areas.
 The hydro service can be further extended as and when required such as when three-phase hydro is required to new greenhouse developments.